jaycen/Deezix-Hack/README.md

 **Calling it:** At character creation, a player may "call it" by predicting the outcome of their ability score roll.
 If they are correct, they may opt to set all ability scores to 2.
 ## Hit Points (HP)
-PC and hireling hit points equal PHY + SPR + Level
+PC and hireling hit points equal SPR + Level.
 ## Armor Class (AC)
 Armor reduces incoming damage by the armor class value.
 Armor cannot reduce damage to 0.